nathanreyes/vue-screen-utils/README.md

 ### Use Screens

-Use the `useScreens` function to easily create computed refs derived from custom screen size keys.

-1. Import and use the `useScreens` function within parent components that will provide the `$screens` function to nested components.
+1. Import and use the `useScreens` function within parent components that will provide a `$screens` object to nested components.
 Pass a config object that maps custom screen size keys to media query values.

 ```html
 <!--Parent.vue-->